KMFanlista241201 - Ansedel

 Partners

-Föddca 1065, Comté de Frandre/FR
+Föddca 1065, Comté de Frandre, Frankrike

-Dödapr 1115, Duchi di Puglia e Calabria/IT
+Dödapr 1115, Duchi di Puglia e Calabria, Italien

 Yrkedansk drottning